pytask-dev/pytask/docs/source/reference_guides/configuration.md

 database_url = "sqlite:///.pytask.sqlite3"
 ```

-Relative paths for SQLITE databases are interpreted as either relative to the
+Relative paths for SQLite databases are interpreted as either relative to the
 configuration file or the root directory.

 ````